God gave us memory so that we might have roses in December.

 If you think back to your childhood, to when you were six or seven years old, what was your best friend’s name?
 If you can remember that then you’ve just proved to yourself that you can remember things from several years ago.
 Things you probably haven’t thought about in over a decade.

 We remember nursery rhymes and stories from our childhood.
 We can recognise faces we haven’t seen in decades despite how much they have changed.
-We remember directions to different places all over the country and we remember thousands of words from the English language and probably one or two others.
+We remember directions to different places all over the country and we remember thousands of words from our native language, and often one or two other languages too!

 Despite what many people tell themselves, we all have fantastic memories capable of storing an almost infinite amount of information.
 Thoughts, images, sounds, smells, even tastes and physical sensations from several years before can be called back instantly.
 Psychologist and neurophysiologist Mark Rosenweig, after studying the capabilities for storage in an individual brain cell, stated that if we fed ten new pieces of information into a normal human brain every second, after a lifetime that brain would be considerably less than half full.